Signal¶

 • 2018 Open Whisper Systems was transformed into Signal Foundation

-• recent podcast with CEO Meredith Whittaker LNP504
+• podcast with CEO Meredith Whittaker LNP504

 Signal Protocol Usage¶